1013: Danger: Diabolik

 Hmm, I don’t know—a white car before Memorial Day?

-There is a long-standing rule of etiquette that says you’re not supposed to wear white shoes before Memorial Day or after Labor Day.
+There is a long-standing rule of etiquette (now considered largely obsolete) that says you’re not supposed to wear white before Memorial Day or after Labor Day.

 I had Willy Wonka’s contractor do this part.